 The next question is whether we should (at least as an initial implementation) simply use the E-ARFCNs from the SI2quater neighbor list and send it for the fast return to LTE.
 For sure those frequencies are a good start.
 The decision could probably be done more intelligently at some later point - but small networks will only have one frequency anyway.

-#6 Updated by laforge about 2 months ago
+#6 Updated by laforge over 2 years ago

 - File BSC_Tests.TC_chan_rel_hard_clear_csfb.pcap BSC_Tests.TC_chan_rel_hard_clear_csfb.pcap added

 - % Done changed from 0 to 60

 I just updated the patch, and was able to generate the following result from a new TTCN-3 test, see attached PCAP file.
 This was with a single LTE neighbor configured in si2quater.